 Have you or someone that you know been pregnant and involved in an accident that was caused by another motorist?

 That injury victim may be eligible to file a damages claim to help compensate them for any losses that they may have experienced due to the incident.

 At the law offices of Greg Monforton & Partners, our team of auto accident lawyers have extensive knowledge of Ontario’s traffic laws and can help to fight for the justice that injury victims deserve.

-To find out more, call us today at 1-866-320-4770 and speak to one of our legal staff about the merits of your claim.
+To find out more, call us today at (866) 320-4770 and speak to a personal injury lawyer about the merits of your claim.

 Alternatively, simply fill out our “Free Case Evaluation” form and we will contact you shortly after we receive your inquiry.